boyter/scc/README.md

 #### Config can never write a file

-A configuration file can change *how* `scc` counts and formats, including selecting a stdout format such as `--format json`, but it can **never** cause `scc` to write a file.
-The file-output flags — `--output` / `-o`, `--report` and `--format-multi` — are honoured only from the genuine command line; the same flags supplied by config are ignored (output goes to stdout, the default).
+A configuration file can change how `scc` counts and formats, including selecting a stdout format such as `--format json`, but it can **never** cause `scc` to write a file.
+The file-output flags — `--output` / `-o`, `--report` and `--format-multi` — are honoured only from the command line; the same flags supplied by config are ignored (output goes to stdout, the default).
 This is because a project `.scc` is auto-discovered, so a cloned repository could otherwise silently overwrite one of your files.
 Only the command line can make `scc` write to disk.

 #### Control flags